-With his flank was exposed, standing at risk of being out-progressived at any moment, King County Executive Dow Constantine signed an executive order that would over time ban ICE Air flights from Boeing Field.
+King County Executive Dow Constantine responded by signing an executive order that would over time ban ICE Air flights from Boeing Field.
 The order was signed on April 23, a day before an event planned by the UW Center for Human Rights to explain their findings.

 The land that Boeing Field sits on was given to King County by the federal government, and the grant stipulated that federal aircraft would be allowed to use the airport.
 The King County Executive dealt with this “problem” by directing county officials to rewrite future leases with the three fixed-base operators that rent space at the airport.
 These companies provide services such as fueling, hangaring, tie-down and parking, and aircraft maintenance.
 Future contracts with fixed-base operators will prohibit them from servicing flights transporting immigrant detainees.